-Become a Registered Therapy Animal Team
+Become a Registered Pet Partners Therapy Animal Team

 We founded our local Pet Partners organization, Columbia River Pet Partners, with the primary goal of increasing the number of therapy animal teams volunteering in our communities.
-So needless to say, we would be thrilled to guide you through the process.
+So needless to say, we would be pleased to guide you through the process.

-It takes a number of steps and a good bit of work to become a registered therapy animal team.
+It takes a number of steps and a good bit of work to become a registered team.
 Carefully read this page and follow all the links and read those pages too, and watch all the videos.
 You will learn about Pet Partners and the steps necessary to become a registered team.

 You will then be able to decide if this is something you really want to do, and if you and your animal are well-suited for this highly rewarding work.